kopsha/hopeless-programming/README.md

 ```

 Oh yeah, naming a callable parameter same as the local function being passed can
 only bring some nice variations in your borring office life.
-But let's move on...
+Let's move on...

 Finally, some database juices are flowing in and immediately the _so long_
-carried function kicks in.
-I wonder where it leads...
+carried function kicks in and I can't remember what it does...

 > _F\*ck!_ Now I can't use the _Jump to definition_ shortcut that my editor so
 > kindly provides... so scrolling up and I read the passed function: